kajol105/Ecommerce-retail-analysis-/README.md

+According to the result the total revenue generated in categories Electronics and Books are 27130794.27 36592713.68 .
+In this objective Sum is used for find the net total revenue.
+LEFT JOIN  is used for joining  the two table Transactons and Prod_category, Where is used for filter the data and GROUP BY is used to club together the identical rows present in the prod_cat column.

-# 7 How many customers have > 10 transactions with us, excluding returns?
+### 7 How many customers have > 10 transactions with us, excluding returns?
-SELECT * FROM transactions;
-SELECT * FROM customers;

-ALTER TABLE customers
-DROP MyUnknownColumn;

 SELECT * FROM custtomers A
 INNER JOIN transactions B